 We have reviewed Odetics' charter documents and the corporate proceedings taken by Odetics in connection with the issuance and sale of the Shares.
-Based on such review, we are of the opinion that the Shares have been duly authorized, and are legally issued, fully paid and nonassessable.
+Based on such review, we are of the opinion that the Shares have been duly authorized, and are legally issued, nonassessable and, to our knowledge, are fully paid.